UncleGus/gwcplaywright/README.md

 Install extensions needed for Visual Studio Code
 + Cucumber
 + Document This
-+ JavaScript and TypeSCript Nightly
++ JavaScript and TypeScript Nightly
 + Playwright Test for VSCode
 + Prettier